wangxb96/HSNOE/README.md

 # HSNOE
-Code of the paper: A Nature-inspired Ensemble Optimization for Exploring Cancer Gene Expression Data
+Code of the paper: Evolving Ras Pathway Activation from Cancer Gene Expression Data using Nature-inspired Ensemble Optimization